Hesperian Health Guides

 In this chapter:

-The cochlear implant is only given to children who are completely deaf or have very little hearing even with a hearing aid.
+Cochlear implants are helpful only to people who are completely deaf or have very little hearing even with a hearing aid.
 In some countries, babies as young as 6 months can get cochlear implants.
 In other places they must be 1 to 2 years old.
 Cochlear implants do not help people who already have some hearing.

 A man, his wife, and 2 children.
 The woman is speaking.